 This congressional briefing explored the status of patient experience measurement.

-This webinar will outline the various PCORI reauthorization bills and amendments that have been discussed by House and Senate committees to date.
-Our panel of experts will also explore some of the critical questions facing congressional staff and discuss potential next steps in the legislative process.
+This webinar outlined the various PCORI reauthorization bills and amendments that have been discussed by House and Senate committees to date.
+Our panel of experts explored some of the critical questions facing congressional staff and discussed potential next steps in the legislative process.